olha-bondarenko/netri/README.md

 ## Further steps

+- improve pagination and posts listing
-- improve User Experience
+- improve UX for the 'serach by tag' section
-- improve navigation within the app (add breadcrumbs for the single blogpost to navigate back to the list of posts)
+- add unit tests
 - test for different browsers compatibility
-- make a research for more creative styling